dap-ps/discover/README.md

 **Note:**

-1. Change this line in [back-end/config/index.js](https://github.com/dap-ps/discover/blob/master/back-end/config/index.js#L24) your your local Ropsten version of the contract, stored in `shared.development.chains.json`.
+1. Change this line in [back-end/config/index.js](https://github.com/dap-ps/discover/blob/master/back-end/config/index.js#L24) to your local Ropsten version of the contract, stored in `shared.development.chains.json`.
 2. You'll need to visit [simpledapp.eth using Status](https://status.im/get/) -> Assets Tab -> Request `STT`.
 This is the Status Test Token on Ropsten that needs to be used with your instance of Discover in order to submit/upvote/downvote in your local app.
 Using a proper test network even for local development allows us to better understand what the user experience is actually like in production more easily.

 #### Work to be done